 Uzbek-British trade and economic relations are developing dynamically.
 Britain is considered to be one of the leading trading and investment partners of Uzbekistan amongst the EU countries.
 There are number of British companies successfully doing business in Uzbekistan.

-Bilateral trade-economic and investment cooperation is based on provisions of several agreements, namely «On avoidance of double taxation of incomes and prevention of tax evasion on income», «On cooperation in the field of education, science and culture», «On economic cooperation», «On the encouragement and mutual protection of investments», «On air service» and «On cooperation in the field of tourism».
+Bilateral trade and investment cooperation is based on provisions of several agreements, namely «On avoidance of double taxation of incomes and prevention of tax evasion on income», «On economic cooperation», «On the encouragement and mutual protection of investments», «On air service» and «On cooperation in the field of tourism».

 According to the «Partnership and Cooperation Agreement between the Republic of Uzbekistan and the European Union», Most Favoured Nation Treatment is applied in trade between Uzbekistan and the United Kingdom.

-The British export to Uzbekistan is comprised of: medical equipment, produce of pharmaceutical and chemical industries, industrial, energy and telecommunication equipment, alcoholic beverages, etc.
+The British import to Uzbekistan is comprised of medical equipment, produce of pharmaceutical and chemical industries, industrial, energy and telecommunication equipment, alcoholic beverages, etc.

-23 projects with direct British investments and credits have been implemented, largest of which are in the spheres of exploration and extraction of hydrocarbons and polymetallic ores, tobacco and pharmaceutical industry.
+A number of projects have been implemented in cooperation with British investments in the spheres of exploration and extraction of hydrocarbons and polymetallic ores, tobacco and pharmaceutical industry, etc.

-The fields of activity of enterprises, established with participation of the British capital, include mining, manufacture of food and drinks, tobacco products, building materials, produce of light industry, services in telecommunications, processing of agricultural production, rendering of leasing, consulting, insurance services, as well as realization of export-import transactions.
+The fields of activity of enterprises, established with participation of the British capital, include mining, manufacture of food and drinks, tobacco products, building materials, produce of light industry, services in telecommunications, processing of agricultural production, rendering of leasing, consulting, insurance services.